differentialprivacy/differentialprivacy/_posts/2022-03-02-dp-fine-tuning.md

 ## Conclusion and Outlook

-We have surveyed recent works in the literature that obtained highly performant differentially private machine learning models leveraging self-supervised pre-training.
-Common to these is the trend that the performance of private learning consistently improved with the quality of public pre-training.
+We have surveyed recent works in the literature that obtained highly performant private machine learning models leveraging self-supervised pre-training.
+Common to these results is the trend that the performance of private learning consistently improved with the quality of public pre-training.
 We therefore anticipate that the general paradigm may be useful in additional settings (e.g., federated learning) and tasks (e.g., private synthetic image generation), and lead to improved private learning results.

-While self-supervised pre-training has led to progress in private deep learning, leveraging pre-trained models certainly doesn’t solve all the privacy-related problems in machine learning that one may care about.
+While self-supervised pre-training has led to progress in private deep learning, leveraging pre-trained models will not address several fundamental challenges to differentially private learning.
 First and foremost, the datasets of machine learning tasks may be sampled from long-tailed distributions [21].
 When privately trained on such datasets, a machine learning model may fail to acquire the learning signal necessary to perform accurate predictions for examples on the tail [28] or from underrepresented (sub)populations [29].
-Using a better pre-trained model does not completely address this fundamental limitation.
 Second, many machine learning problems are in a domain where public data (even unlabeled data) may be sparse, e.g., medical imaging.
 Developing refined versions of the pre-train-fine-tune approach for problems from these domains is an interesting avenue for future work.

 Lastly, differential privacy as one specific definition of privacy  may not capture all that’s desired for privacy in reality.
 For instance, while differentially private algorithms naturally give machine unlearning guarantees [30, 32], more tailored algorithms tend to be able to improve the capacity of unlearning [31].
 In addition, the assumption on data in differential privacy may be strong for certain applications.
 In particular, the guarantee may degrade when there’s correlated data [22] and does not directly prevent the inference of private data outside the original context [23].
 These are fundamental limitations of differential privacy which improvements to differentially private learning don’t touch on.

-[^1]: Authors of [18] also frame these self-supervised models which are trained on broad data at scale that are adaptable to a wide range of downstream tasks as “foundation models”.
+[^1]: Authors of [18] framed these self-supervised models which are trained on broad data at scale that are adaptable to a wide range of downstream tasks as “foundation models”.

-[^2]: The idea of pre-train on public data and privately fine-tuning on private data certainly isn’t new.
-Authors of [19] fine-tune on CIFAR a pre-trained network.
-Our emphasis is in adopting good self-supervised pre-trained models.
+[^2]: ???

+[^3]: The idea of privately fine-tuning a publicly pre-trained model certainly isn’t new.
+One of the first differentially private deep learning papers [19] considered an experiment which fine-tuned convolutional nets on CIFAR-10 which were pre-trained on CIFAR-100.
+Results on privately fine-tuning *self-supervised* models are, on the other hand, more recent.

-[^3]: Blue and pink sphere avatars borrowed obtained from [18].
-Credit to [Drew A. Hudson](https://cs.stanford.edu/~dorarad/).
+[^4]: Blue and pink sphere avatars taken from [18].
+Credit to [Drew A. Hudson](https://cs.stanford.edu/~dorarad/) for making these.

-[^4]: Hyperparameters that work well for private learning typically aren't those that work best for non-private learning [27].
-It’s crucial to use a large batch size, a small clipping norm, an appropriate learning rate, and a reasonably large number of training epochs to obtain the mentioned private learning results.
+[^5]: Hyper-parameters that work well for non-private learning typically aren't those that work best for differentially private learning [27].
+It’s crucial to use a large batch size, a small clipping norm, an appropriate learning rate, and a reasonably large number of training epochs to obtain the mentioned private learning results [11].

-[^5]: Since the pre-training data for large language models are oftentimes collected through large scale web scraping (e.g., WebText), a common concern is that certain test instances for downstream tasks may already appear in the pre-training data.
+[^6]: Since the pre-training data for large language models are oftentimes collected through large scale web scraping (e.g., WebText), a common concern is that certain test instances for downstream tasks may already appear in the pre-training data.
 Self-supervised pre-training therefore can give models an opportunity to “see” this data even before they are privately fine-tuned.
 Authors of [17] confirm that there is a 1-6% overlap between the test set of many natural language processing tasks and the pre-training data they collected (WebText).
 These numbers suggest that existing private fine-tuning results in the literature could be slightly inflated compared to when the pre-training data didn’t contain any test instance for any downstream task for which evaluation was performed.

 ## Acknowledgements